 As such; if its cramps or digestive discomfort keeping you from nightly slumber, peppermint might be the one for you.

-Oh, peppermint also helps lower testosterone levels and has been shown to reduce excess hairiness in excessively hairy women.
+Oh, peppermint also helps lower testosterone levels and can even reduce excess hairiness in excessively hairy women.
 So if you’ve got that going on, you’re killing three birds with one tea.
 Not a bad deal.

 Passionflower tea